 Some of the HITs, which you can think of as small jobs, pay only pennies.

 Despite the low pay, people are drawn to MTurk because of its flexibility.
 Most other remote jobs require a set schedule that may not be convenient for stay-at-home parents, college students, busy retirees and people in between jobs.

 MTurk doesn’t place any of those restrictions on its workers — you can accept HITs 10 minutes a week or 10 hours a week.

 I’ve used MTurk on and off for the past three years and can confirm that it’s not a scam!
-Earnings are transferred to an Amazon Payments account or can be redeemed for an Amazon.com gift card.
+Earnings are transferred to your bank account or can be redeemed for an Amazon.com gift card.

 How much money can you really make with MTurk?
 I recently spent three hours doing three different types of HITs to find out…